microsoft/iotedge-k8s-doc/src/examples/helloworld.md

 1. Deploy the edge workload into the previously created K8s namespace.

+    >
+    > For simplicity, this tutorial doesn't specify a persistent store for `iotedged` during install.
+However, for any serious/PoC deployment, follow the best practice example shown in the [iotedged failure resilience tutorial](./ha.html).

     ```bash

     # Store the device connection string in a variable (enclose in single quotes)